StackHawk

 API security vulnerabilities continue to rise.
 Learn about six serious API security vulnerabilities and how to protect yourself from them.

-The adoption of APIs is growing rapidly.
-More businesses are turning to APIs for their internal and external operations.
-It's encouraging to see the rise in API adoption, but it's also extremely important to understand the security implications of that growth and how you can mitigate them.
-API security vulnerabilities will continue to rise, and organizations must be prepared.
+When it comes to the adoption of Application Programming Interfaces, or APIs, the technology is growing rapidly and has been for quite some time.
+More businesses are turning to APIs for their internal and external operations, truly making them a core component of day-to-day business.
+It's encouraging to see the rise in API adoption, but it's also crucial to understand the security implications of that growth and how you can mitigate them.
+Along with adoption, API security vulnerabilities will continue to rise, and organizations must be prepared.

-This post will look at serious API security vulnerabilities and how to protect yourself from them.
+This post will examine serious API security vulnerabilities and how to protect yourself.

 6 Serious API Security Vulnerabilities and How to Fix Them image